mpv-player/mpv/DOCS/man/options.rst

     .. admonition:: Note (X11)

-        This option does works properly only with window managers which understand the EWMH ``_NET_WM_FULLSCREEN_MONITORS`` hint.
+        This option works properly only with window managers which understand the EWMH ``_NET_WM_FULLSCREEN_MONITORS`` hint.

     .. admonition:: Note (OS X)